ssabhijith2000/Middleman-Robot/README.md

 # Middleman-Robot
+Firmware for Middleman

-Middleman is a 4-wheel drive robot navigated using Flyski RF Remote.
+Middleman is a robot that can be navigated using an RC Controller to supply food and medicines in a
+COVID treatment center or quarantine center

+The robot named middleman is capable of carrying weights upto 25 kg and can run upto 3 hrs on battery power